faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 * **~1930s--1963**&nbsp; Knowledge of the 1832 First Vision account was suppressed

     The 1832 First Vision account appears to have been [suppressed between 11 and ~30 years]({{ "/1832-first-vision-account-suppressed/" | relative_url }}).

+* **1966**&nbsp; The Tanners first to publish copies of the Kirtland Egyptian Papers

+    [According to the Tanners](https://en.wikipedia.org/w/index.php?title=Kirtland_Egyptian_papers&oldid=975943367#Publication), Church Historians were aware of the documents since 1908 but denied their existence until 1935 when James R. Clark and Sidney B. Sperry were informed they were in the vault.
+Even then, according to the Tanners, Clark and Sperry were not permitted to inform the public until some time after.
+The Tanners "obtained an unauthorized copy of a microfilm strip" and [published](http://www.utlm.org/booklist/titles/josephsmithegyptianpapers_ub010.htm) the documents [in 1966](http://www.utlm.org/newsletters/no100.htm).
+In a [1971 BYU Studies article](https://scholarsarchive.byu.edu/byusq/vol11/iss4/5/), Nibley criticized the Tanners publication in part because they were incomplete---his publication included 10 additional (?) pages.
+All documents relating to the creation of the Book of Abraham would be released in full in 2018 as part of the Joseph Smith Papers.

 * **~1970-1993**&nbsp; Arrington describes efforts to prevent 'real' history from being published